alba-lang/lang-spec/sphinx/source/lang-elems/inductive.rst

     eval
         {A: Any}
         {R: A → A → Prop}
-        {F: A → Prop}                   -- goal of the evaluation (g: all y: R y x → F y)         -- elementary evaluator for 'acc' :
+        {G: A → Prop}                   -- goal of the evaluation (g: all y: R y x → G y)         -- elementary evaluator for 'acc' :
-        all {x}: Acc R x → F x
+        all {x}: Acc R x → G x
     :=
     case
         \ (acc f) :=